- Many college students commute with scooters, skateboards, or bikes to college campuses.

-When preparing for college, there are a number of things to consider.
+When preparing for college, there are several things to consider.
 Are you staying at home or going away?
 If staying at home, are you living on campus?
 Plan on working?
 All of these questions and more fill the checklist, not to mention what your major is even going to be.

 The website – “Momentummag” did a piece discussing how college campus creates bike-friendly spaces with a title by the same name.